Nell Rojas, Edwin Kimutai win Cherry Blossom Ten Mile Run

 “At seven or eight miles, I was more surprised that it started to slow down and I found myself in the lead,” Rojas said.
-“I could tell everyone else was working hard … and I was like ‘I’m not working hard.’
-So at that point, I was like, okay, I’m going to let myself believe I can win this thing.”
+“I could tell everyone else was working hard … and I was like, ‘I’m not working hard.’
+So at that point, I was like, ‘Okay, I’m going to let myself believe I can win this thing.’ ”

 Most 10-mile races develop a pecking order about halfway through, but by the eighth mile, the top six runners were still bumping elbows without a front-runner.
-Simpson, who was running the first long-distance race of her career after a decade as one of the world’s best middle-distance runners, was right inside that group — and firmly inside the minds of the top runners.
+Simpson, who was running the first long-distance race of her career after a decade as one of the world’s best middle-distance runners, was in that group — and firmly in the heads of the top runners.

 “If I was in there with Jenny Simpson?
 I’d get the hell out of that pack,” said Keira D’Amato, the American 10-mile record-holder who sat in the truck that drove ahead of the elite runners.
-Simpson said she expects the second-place finish to eat at her in the coming months, and believes her coaches will encourage her to run more long-distance races.
+Simpson said she expects the second-place finish to eat at her in the coming months, and she believes her coaches will encourage her to run more long-distance races.

 Behind Simpson, Kenyans Antonina Kwambai (52:23) and Caroline Rotich (52:25) as well as Minnesotan Annie Frisbie (52:26) rounded out the congested top five.

-The race, which is usually held in April, is aptly named for the cherry blossoms that pop up in Washington’s spring season.
-On Sunday morning, the 65-degree weather was a warm consolation prize in place of the pink flowers, as the Cherry Blossom race was held in person for the first time since 2019.
+The race, usually held in April, is named for the cherry blossoms that pop up in Washington’s spring season.
+On Sunday morning, the 65-degree weather was a warm consolation prize as the race was held in person for the first time since 2019.
 Virtual runs were held in April 2020 and April 2021.

 The men’s side was decidedly less contested, with Kenya’s Edwin Kimutai (45:45) finishing 33 seconds ahead of American Abbabiya Simbassa (46:18).
 Kimutai, one of the favorites entering the day, finished the race with the same expression that he held during it: focused.

 “I was good the whole time,” Kimutai said of his stamina.
-“For me, I’m normally running for the Marathon.”
+“For me, I’m normally running for the marathon.”

-He was also dealing with personal tragedy, as his wife passed away on Aug.
+He was also dealing with personal tragedy: His wife died Aug.
 23. He ran the race in her memory.

-“I’ve been hunting for a long time, and it finally happened today,” said Simbassa, who had finished second among Americans in the Cherry Blossom run back in 2018.
-“It feels good, I love this place.
+“I’ve been hunting for a long time, and it finally happened today,” said Simbassa, who finished eighth in this event in 2018.
+“It feels good; I love this place.
 It felt great, back in D.C.”

 Read more from The Post: